Jamestown, California

-Jamestown is a census-designated place (CDP) in Tuolumne County, California, United States.
-The population was 3,433 at the 2010 census, up from 3,017 at the 2000 census.
-Formerly a California Gold Rush town, Jamestown is now a California Historical Landmark.
-Jamestown is the home of Railtown 1897 State Historic Park and the Sierra Railway, which operates steam passenger trains.
+Jamestown is an unincorporated community in Tuolumne County, California, United States.
+Formerly a California Gold Rush town, Jamestown was designated a California Historical Landmark on March 16, 1949.
+It is the home of Railtown 1897 State Historic Park and the Sierra Railway, which operates steam passenger trains.
+For statistical purposes, the United States Census Bureau has defined the community as a census-designated place (CDP).
+The population was 3,478 at the 2020 census, up from 3,433 at the 2010 census.